johandersson/.LOG-hog/help.md

 - **Quick Entry**: Add notes instantly with automatic timestamps.
 - **Single-Instance Enforcement**: Only one instance of the application can run at a time to prevent conflicts.
 - **Right-Click Menu in Log Entries**: Right-click on any log entry to access options like copying to clipboard, deleting, or editing the date and time.
+- **Encryption**: Secure your log file with AES encryption.
+Enable via File > Settings, set a strong password, and backup your data.
+The password is required on startup and is never stored on disk.

 ## Keyboard Shortcuts:
 - **Ctrl+S** — Save a new entry